rylev/component-book/src/encoding.md

 The binary consists of three parts:

-* "00 61 73 6d" is the WebAssembly magic number which tells tooling they're looking at a WebAssembly binary
+* `00 61 73 6d` is the WebAssembly magic number which tells tooling we're looking at a WebAssembly binary.
+It spells "\0asm" in ASCII.
-* "0c 00" is the binary version.
+* `0c 00` is the binary version.
 Before the component model is standardized this will keep increasing (to ensure that it's easy to coordinate which pre-standard version the binary is).
-This will eventually be "01 00" when the standard is finalized.
+This will eventually be `01 00` when the standard is finalized.
-* "01 00" is the "layer" which indicates that this is a WebAssembly component (as opposed to a module).
+* `01 00` is the "layer" which indicates that this is a WebAssembly component (as opposed to a core module).

 ## Recursive components